wubeZ/food_truck_finder/README.md

 - **🔧 GitHub Action Workflow**: Address issues related to setting up GitHub Action workflows, particularly regarding database connectivity with MongoDB Atlas.
 - 🐳 **Containerization with Docker**: Containerize the project using Docker to ensure consistency in development and deployment environments.
 - 🚀 **Deployment on Hosting Service**: Consider deploying the containerized application on a hosting service for improved scalability and availability.
+- 🗺️ **Consider using [OSRM (Open Source Routing Machine)](https://project-osrm.org/)**: Unlike the Haversine formula, which calculates distances based on spherical geometry, OSRM takes into account real-world road networks, traffic conditions, and other factors to provide precise routing and distance calculations.

 ## 📧 Contact